 A few years ago, we experienced the worst financial crisis since the Great Depression.
 Like a lot of people, I conducted a job search in that difficult economic climate.
-Hard-working Missourians continue to struggle to find jobs in this economy, and an understanding of their fear motivates me to support legislation that addresses both the short-term and long-term jobs problem.
+Hard-working Missourians continue to struggle to find jobs in this economy and an understanding of their fear motivates me to support legislation that addresses both the short-term and long-term jobs problem.

-At every turn, we must respect workers and support legislation that protects their right to request fair wages and good working conditions.
+-Respect workers and support legislation that protects their right to request fair wages and good working conditions.
 A strong middle class is key to bettering Missouri, and we must guarantee that we put policies in place that protect and grow the middle class.